the-turing-way/the-turing-way/book/website/ethical-research/law-policy.md

 Laws have been made by humans.
 They reflect the outcomes of negotiations between different people, with different interests and different amounts of power.
-Complying with laws is usually necessary, but rarely sufficient, to ensure that you are acting ethically.
+Complying with laws is usually necessary, but *rarely sufficient*, to ensure that you are acting ethically.

 ### Domestic and regional law